growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 ![group13](./images/group13.png)

-If you refer to the page with an account that does not belong to the group, you will not be able to view or edit the contents of the page.
+If you browse the page with an account that does not belong to the group, you will not be able to view or edit the contents of the page.

 ![group14](./images/group14.png)

 ## Refer to the list of authorization pages on the group management page

-If you set read / edit authority for a page, you can see a list of pages for which authority has been set for the group.
+If you set view / edit authority to a page, you can see a list of autholized pages on the UserGroup Managemet screen.

 ![group15](./images/group15.png)